Wednesday, July 5, 2017

 When You Like a Guy

 Recently, a reader asked me what she should do when she is interested in a guy.
 Before I dive into this subject, I want to be clear on something: I do not feel qualified to answer this question.
 This is something I tend to wonder about myself.
 I still struggle with liking guys and wondering what to do about it.
 I still do not handle my crushes well, leaping from different extremes on a daily basis.
 Because of that, my answers are purely based on my limited twenty-three years of experience, and mostly the wisdom I have received from my smart mother and multiple biblical books that have helped me navigate my singleness.
+My answers are also just my opinion and how I would handle the situation.
+I don't think there is necessarily one biblical way to handle it or dating in general, so I'm not trying to be the dating police here.

 That being said, I have been here many times.
 I'm at school or church, or some event where there is a handsome guy and it's obvious he is a Christian.
 I may see him every Tuesday and Thursday in class, I may see him every Sunday at Church, or his face could keep popping up on Facebook.
 We could be friends, random students sitting next to each other in a boring class, or I could be admiring him from afar.
 Either way, it is hard to get him out of my head.